PranavGrandhi/PranavGrandhi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Digital Domain!"
+title: "Welcome to My Home on the Web! 🌐"
 excerpt: "Dive into my world"
 author_profile: true
 redirect_from: